Networking Features

 • Introduced in PAN-OS 11.1.5.

-We’ve now introduced support for proxy ID in transport mode that enables you to have a seamless connection.
+To resolve this, PAN-OS now supports proxy IDs in transport mode to enable a seamless connection.
 You can configure proxy ID in IPSec transport mode only using the CLI command.

 Explicit Proxy Support for Advanced Services